mbabynames search ✿

 Maren Audrey

-"noble and strong" (Maren) meets "noble strength" (Audrey).
+"of the sea" (Maren) meets "noble strength" (Audrey).
 The combination reads as complete.
 Neither name overshadows the other.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Bold contrast